The Importance Contracts16th January 2019

 By offering a job with terms and conditions that you have considered and set down, you are not only presenting a professional image, but also setting the tone for the employment relationship and giving clear guidelines of what the employee can expect when working with you.

 You can specify working hours, any overtime payments (or not), any requirement to travel and whether this will be reimbursed, the notice period you require from them, how much sick pay they can expect, how much holiday they are due, and when they can or cannot take holiday, amongst many other things.

 It’s the law

-Despite it being a legal obligation, many business owners think that it’s in their interests to delay giving an employee a contract, or not bothering at all, but this article explains the importance of having employment contracts in place.
+Despite it being a legal obligation, many business owners think that it’s in their interests to delay giving an employee a contract, or not bothering at all.
+However, this article explains the importance of having employment contracts in place.

-It is a legal requirement to have an employment contract in place within two months of taking on an employee, but the benefits to both sides of having an employment contract are far greater than just ticking the box for the legal requirements.
+It is a legal requirement to have an employment contract in place within two months of taking on an employee.
+The benefits to both sides of having an employment contract are far greater than just ticking the box for the legal requirements.

-It is often best to use any internet templates or old contracts with extreme caution – they are often not fit for purpose, and not tailored to your requirements.
+It is often best to use any internet templates or old contracts with extreme caution.
+You often find that templates are not fit for purpose or tailored to your requirements.

-Given this is a contractual agreement you are putting in place between you and the employee, we recommend that you should consider taking professional advice.
-At Simas Accounting & Tax we have professional contacts that can assist in this, and we would be more than happy to discuss this with you.
+This is a contractual agreement that you are putting in place between you and the employee.
+As such we recommend that you should consider taking professional advice.
+At Simas Accounting & Tax we have professional contacts that can assist in this.
+We would be more than happy to discuss this with you.